Pazekal90/recombee-SHA1-HMAC-Postman-Pre-request-Script/README.md

 /* Pre-requisite
 ==================
 1) Create an Environment (if you don't already have on) and enable it for your request
-2) Add a variable named "RecombeeDB" to your environment and fill in our DB Name from Recombee as Initial Value
+2) Add two variables to your environment:
+    "RecombeeDB" and fill in our DB Name from Recombee as Initial Value "PrivateToken" and fill in our Private Token from Recombee as Initial Value
 3) Add two new params for your request:
     "hmac_timestamp" with the value "{{hmac_timestamp}}"
     "hmac_sign" with the value "{{hmac_sign}}"
+    These params should always be at the end of the request to get the script working properly.
 4) Add the following Pre-request Script that computes the two variables and adds them into your environment
 5) Fill your and SECRET_KEY with your private key from Recombee(from the corresponding Recombee DB)
 6) Your request GET URL should look like this(Example to list all items from Recombee):